barbagroup/cloud-repro/response_to_reviewers.md

 **Reply**

 * We would not have attempted this work, were it not for the sponsored cloud credits.
 We were indeed curious about reproducibility benefits of cloud computing, and that's why we wrote the proposal to Azure Research.
 But without the sponsorship, we would not have had research budget for this work.
 In our opinion, this is one of the reasons to publish this paper: other researchers curious about using cloud need this kind of information before they will jump in.
 With regards to support, we used the standard channels (support tickets and GitHub issues), and it was not "augmented" support.
+We edited the acknowledgement section, which vaguely used the verb "help," to avoid the impression that we received extra support.
 * Price will of course change.
 We feel it needs to go down.
 The relevancy of publishing the "snapshot" of today's pricing is precisely as back up that prices should drop.
 However, the cost of the NC24r instance we used in this study has been 3.96 USD per compute hour for the last two years and it's unlikely that it will change by a lot in the next 6 months.
 * Table 5 will be outdated, yes, but it is today's situation, under which we operated.
 It's also the case that the patterns will continue (i.e., the ratio between the different pricing options).
 * Cost compared to buying a cluster?
 We don't really know.
 We tried to get some helpful data from our IT department, but were denied the information.